SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 There is a possibility that the situation will improve in the long term.
 There is a small chance that the situation will improve in the long term.

-## Being Cautious
+## Advising cautious interpretation of findings (Refer to Discussing Findings)

-> Advising cautious interpretation of findings (Refer to Discussing Findings)
+↑ Being Cautious

 These data must be interpreted with caution because ...
 These results therefore need to be interpreted with caution.